Effective Date: July 12, 2019

-To protect information from accidental or malicious destruction, we may maintain residual copies for a brief time period.
+To protect information from accidental or malicious destruction, we may maintain residual copies for a brief time period (generally several weeks).
 But, if you delete your account, your information and content will be unrecoverable after that time.
-Medium may preserve and maintain copies of your information when required to do so by law.
+Medium may preserve and maintain copies of your information beyond this time period when required to do so by law.

 We use encryption (HTTPS/TLS) to protect data transmitted to and from our site.
 However, no data transmission over the Internet is 100% secure, so we can’t guarantee security.
 You use the Service at your own risk, and you’re responsible for taking reasonable measures to secure your account.